M0hdF41Z4N/flats-and-keys/README.md

 # Flats and Keys

-To create true value for real estate buyers by saving their time, energy and money while searching for their desired property and enabling them make right choice by presenting properties after thorough analysis of real estate and market dynamics affecting them.
+To create true value for real estate buyers by saving their time, energy and money while searching for their desired property and enabling them make right choice by presenting properties after through analysis of real estate and market dynamics affecting them.

 ***

-## Website Development and Structure
+## Website Structure and Development Life Cycle

 ***